onsi/ginkgo/docs/index.md

 In addition, `ReportAfterEach` closures are called after a spec completes.  i.e. _after_ all `AfterEach` closures have run.
 This gives them access to the complete final state of the spec.
 Note that if a failure occurs in a `ReportAfterEach` your the spec will be marked as failed.
 Subsequent `ReportAfterEach` closures will see the failed state, but not the closure in which the failure occurred.

-Also, `ReportAfterEach` closures **cannot** be interrupted.
-This is to ensure the integrity of generated reports - so be careful what kind of code you put in there.
-If you're making network requests make sure to wrap them in a timeout!

 `ReportAfterEach` is useful if you need to stream or emit up-to-date information about the suite as it runs.
 Ginkgo also provides `ReportBeforeEach` which is called before the test runs and receives a preliminary `types.SpecReport` - the state of this report will indicate whether the test will be skipped or is marked pending.